What Colours Can You Wash Together? Sort Your Laundry Like a Pro

 WHAT COLOURS CAN YOU WASH TOGETHER?

-This is the most frequently asked question in regard to laundry washing.
+This is why it is important to understand which colours can be washed together.
 You should always separate your whites, darks and bold colours from each other first.
-After this, you should assess which category all the items with less specific colours should fall into.
-Here’s a list of categories by colour and function that can be washed together:
+After this, you should assess which category all the items with less specific colours fall into.
+Here’s a list of categories by colour and function that can be washed together and clothing types and colours that should be washed separately:

 1. PURE WHITE.